SokolovaKateryna/HTML_CSS_EXAMPLE/readme.md

 Hello everyone!
-This is my first experience working with GITHub.
+This is my CV for Junior QA Manual position.
+I will appreciate your support.
+Thank you in advance for any connections, advice, or opportunities you can offer.